MajorDavidZhang/MCL/readme.md

 ## Evaluation on MMVP

 Here we provide the weights of the CLIP ViT models obtained by MCL as described in Section 5.5 of our main paper.
-For evaluating the MCL fine-tuned Vision Transformer (ViT) version of CLIP models on MMVP, refer to `MMVP.ipynb`.
-The fine-tuned models are available on [OSF](https://osf.io/b79rw/?view_only=c8a6f78611ef432389df7810ed540785).
-Please download the weights and `tar -xzvf` to the `./weights` directory.
+For evaluating the MCL fine-tuned Vision Transformer (ViT) version of CLIP models on MMVP, please download the [MMVP_VLM Benchmark](https://huggingface.co/datasets/MMVP/MMVP_VLM) to `./MMVP_VLM` and refer to `MMVP.ipynb`.
+The fine-tuned model weights are available on [OSF](https://osf.io/b79rw/?view_only=c8a6f78611ef432389df7810ed540785).
+Please download the weights and `tar -xzvf` to `./weights`.

 ## Fine-Tuning CLIP with MCL